ajcwebdev/dash-transcripts/markdown_files/2024-02-19-1st-update-on-merchant-credits.md

 [05:34] Great.
 Hello.
 [05:36] Hi, Jan.
 You all may remember that Jan first visited us about two months ago, and that was when his project, then dubbed Merchant Credits, whoa, did I just make myself?
 No.
 [05:50] Sorry.
 We're working with a little bit different setup.
 But first, it dubbed Merchant Credits was first announced, and Jan has been hard at work since then, and he is here
 [05:59] today to share with us what he has done.
-So before we send it on over to our friend, Jan, do you have any comments you'd like to make about this project, Ryan?
+So before we send it on over to our friend, Jan, do you have any comments you'd like to make about this project, Rion?
 [06:11] Nope.
 I think we should probably jump right in to Jan's presentation.
 I might have some things to say afterwards.
 [06:17] All right.
 Let's do it.
 Can I bring up the screen at this point?
 No. Actually, what you said, it was first named Merchant Credits, and we had it as a
 [06:30] working name, Merchant Credits.
 And while working on it during the last two months, there were some maybe things that needs to be clarified.
 And basically, I would like